waynodiablo/Oystercard/yelpv1.md

 end
 ```

 To get this test to run, you will need to add `rspec-collection_matchers` to the `test` group of your Gemfile and run `bundle install`.
+Time to commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 ##### Adding validations – restaurant name length